irubioph/njs-001-listing/README.md

 Lesson 6: Adding Styles
 Lesson 7: Custom 404 Page
-Lesson 8: Redirecting Users ==>  #For future : Add count down timer to "You will be redirected in x seconds"
+Lesson 8: Redirecting Users ==>  #For future : Add count down timer to "You will be redirected in x seconds" Lesson 9: Images & Metadata ==> I used the Layout.js instead using ${children.type.name} and it works much better, the only drawback is that you have limited control for meta keywords.